sendanor/openjs/README.md

 Threading
 ---------

-It has working implementation for threading for example.
+It has working implementation for threading for example (well, not exactly full threading but almost and it doesn't block the JS code).
 I haven't managed to make it work with Node.js.
 Last time I checked it looked like it would need a lot rewriting of Node.js to make them work because a special feature in Google v8 must be enabled which will break things if v8 thread locking is not